 Vegan Chocolate-Coffee Muffins

 If you do want your muffin to edge into dessert territory, this is the recipe for you.
-Because there are no eggs or butter they come out so dense that they almost taste like fudge.
+Because this recipe uses no eggs or butter, the muffins come out so dense that they almost taste like fudge.
 We make them with two forms of coffee, though—strong freshly brewed and instant espresso powder—so they must be breakfast-appropriate.

 Easy Ham and Cheese Scones